On the Search Menu, click Full Text Search (shortcut Ctrl+F), or click the

 Operators

-You may insert the operators OR, AND, NOT or NEAR between the words you want to search for, and you may use parentheses to group words in your search phrase.
+You may insert the operators OR, AND, or NOT between the words you want to search for, and you may use parentheses to group words in your search phrase.

-Note that words using this font represent the search term exactly as you should type it.
+Note that words in square brackets, for example, [search term], represent the search term exactly as you should type it.

 Parentheses can be used to group terms together much in the same way as parentheses are used in logical expressions.